-True to its name, the Sinfully Sweet Apple Company offers over 100 different kinds of gourmet apple treats and prides itself on experimenting every day.
+True to its name, the Sinfully Sweet Apple Company offers more than 100 different kinds of gourmet apple treats and prides itself on experimenting every day.
 Diners should be forewarned that it will be incredibly difficult to choose from the delicious varieties.
 Will it be the Blue Hawaiian with coconut and pineapple, or the Bavarian Cream covered in graham cracker crumbs?
 This stop in La Verne will enable you to fulfill all your apple dreams and discover what your ideal apple goodie truly is.

 Recommended Dish: Blue Hawaiian Caramel Apple, Bavarian Cream Caramel Apple

-17. Sky Top Orchard — Flat Rock, N.C.
+17. Sky Top Orchard — Flat Rock, NC